maikszusevics/IT-Security-Support-Bootcamp/Cybersecurity/Fundamental Cybersecurity Concepts.md

 ##### Key Legislation and Frameworks:

-- **Data Protection Act (UK):** Regulates the use of personal data and mandates secure processing.
+- **Data Protection Act:** Regulates the use of personal data and mandates secure processing.
-- **Computer Misuse Act (UK):** Criminalises unauthorised access and actions that compromise systems.
+- **Computer Misuse Act:** Criminalises unauthorised access and actions that compromise systems.
 - **General Data Protection Regulation (GDPR):** A European Union regulation that governs the collection, processing, and storage of personal data.
-- **NIST, ISO/IEC 27001:** Common frameworks used to guide and benchmark security policies and controls.
+- **NIST, ISO 27001/2:** Common frameworks used to guide and benchmark security policies and controls.

 Compliance also involves maintaining audit trails, documentation, user consent logs, access records, and ensuring that policies are enforced and understood by staff.